This document aims to outline the process, best practices, and tools for using Anthos to modernize legacy monolithic Java applications.

 The following diagram shows the Anthos components and their interactions in a typical enterprise environment.

 The following sections briefly describe the core components of Anthos.

-Anthos GKE: Container orchestration
+Anthos clusters: Container orchestration

-The primary computing environment for Anthos relies on Anthos GKE to manage Kubernetes installations in the environments where you intend to deploy your applications.
+The primary computing environment for Anthos relies on Anthos clusters to manage Kubernetes installations in the environments where you intend to deploy your applications.
 These offerings bundle upstream Kubernetes releases and let you create, scale, and upgrade conformant Kubernetes clusters.

 Kubernetes has two main parts: the control plane and the node components.
 When you use GKE, Google Cloud hosts the control plane, and the Kubernetes API server is the only control plane component that customers can access.
 GKE manages the node components in the customer's project by using instances in Compute Engine.
-When you use Anthos GKE, all components are hosted in the customer's on-premises virtualization environment.
+When you use Anthos clusters, all components are hosted in the customer's on-premises virtualization environment.